dscription/sophia/readme.md

 - AAU, I should be able to mark how effective a piece of content was for me.

 ## Stretch Goals:
-- Add a news feed
+- Add a more robust news feed
 - Search and Add a YouTube video to content list.
 - Scan a books barcode and scrape the table of contents.
 - Search and Add Medium Articles to content list.